omar-chaar/Java-Jottings/content/java-jottings/java-fundamentals/java-basic-syntax.md

 ```

-Java supports [[Objected-Oriented Programming]], which means that classes can inherit behaviour and data from other classes, and can override methods to provide customized behaviour.
+Java supports Objected-Oriented Programming, which means that classes can inherit behaviour and data from other classes, and can override methods to provide customized behaviour.
 For example, the following code defines a subclass named `ChildClass` that extends a superclass named `ParentClass`:

 ```java
 class Animal {